openai/baselines/docs/modules/her.rst

 `Hindsight Experience Replay (HER) <https://arxiv.org/abs/1707.01495>`_

-HER is a method wrapper that works with Off policy methods (DQN, SAC and DDPG for example).
+HER is a method wrapper that works with Off policy methods (DQN, SAC, TD3 and DDPG for example).

 .. note::